antonioscardace/Tina/README.md

 ## Data Preparation

 After obtaining the dataset [access](https://adni.loni.usc.edu/data-samples/access-data/), a CSV file of **T1-weighted** brain MRIs for **AD** and **CN** diagnoses was downloaded to `/data/raw/collection.csv`.
 The dataset was filtered and cleaned, ensuring no more than two MRIs per patient were selected, and the corresponding `.zip` files were downloaded to the `/data/images/` directory.
-Once the images were downloaded, custom bash scripts were used to extract, organize, and preprocess the MRI scans before preprocessing.
+Once the images were downloaded, custom bash scripts were used to extract and organize the MRI scans before preprocessing.
 More info is available in the [project report](/docs/report.pdf).

 Each MRI undergoes preprocessing, resulting in a normalized, skull-stripped, and corrected brain MRI.
-After the scans were extracted and organised, a preprocessing script was used to complete the following steps for each image, taking approximately 2 minutes per image:
+After the scans were extracted and organised, a preprocessing script was used to complete the following steps for each image, taking approximately 2 minutes per scan:

 | Step                    | Script                       | Software (Algorithm)                                         |
 | ----------------------- | ---------------------------- | ------------------------------------------------------------ |